 You're not allowed to leave your car parked in the street, and if you do, it will eventually get towed away to the pound.
 The fee for recovering it is very expensive.
-In our experience, on Saturday and Sunday, the Municipal Police do the rounds, putting warning notices on cars, but they do not usually tow them away, unless they are obstructing traffic.
-From Monday morning, any car parked on the street can be towed away.
+On Saturday and Sunday, the Municipal Police do the rounds, putting warning notices on cars, but they do not usually tow them away unless they are obstructing traffic.
+From Monday morning, any car parked on the street will be towed away.

 The Club des Sports de Val Thorens is the local sports club, which includes the ski club.
-The office is in the Maison de Val Thorens, and in the winter it's open 0900-1200 and 1400-1800.
+The office is in the Maison de Val Thorens.

 The main purpose of the Club is to train the local kids for competitions in downhill skiing, freestyle skiing, and snowboarding.
 It also has sections dedicated to cycling and pétanque.
 They have a fan club to support the current champions.